 Such business intelligence can then be used to further improve on the employee/human experience by compressing the learning curve.

-Its commonly seen that enterprises, low in digital maturity, begin their tech transformation journey with one business function (say HR or CRM).
+Its commonly seen that enterprises, low in digital dexterity and maturity, begin their tech transformation journey with one business function (say HR or CRM).
 Then, once that is under control, they move to the next function.
 On the other hand, more digitally mature companies have technology transformation Centres of Excellence (COEs) that orchestrate the digital shift across several enterprise functions, in a comprehensive and coordinated manner.
 The latter is more complicated to manage, but most digital adoption solutions are designed to be flexible enough to train employees according to the organization’s agility.
 It scales your microlearning sessions as the transformation efforts grow.

 Whatfix, in fact, has several clients that rollout multi-application/channel digital adoption initiatives (across their CRM, HR, ERP, Procurement and ITSM applications) all at once.

 Adding new technology, or growing the reach of your enterprise software to new functions or offices in new territories?
 No problem!
 By automating the users’ digital adoption cycle, adoption solutions can ensure training and adoption support reaches everyone who needs it.
 For that matter, Whatfix auto-authors training content by repurposing and contextualizes all enterprise knowledge (knowledge bases, web-based content or inside-documents), in different formats.
 It also saves 60-85% on content creation costs, resulting in high-quality content in large volumes.
 What adds to scalability factor is that Whatfix is a cloud-based SaaS.